ankaAR/bestiario5e/_creatures/quasit.md

 damage_resistances: "cold; fire; lightning; bludgeoning, piercing, and slashing from nonmagical weapons"
 ---

-***Shapechanger.*** The quasit can use its action to polymorph into a beast form that resembles a bat (speed 10 ft. fly 40 ft.), a centipede (40 ft., climb 40 ft.), or a toad (40 ft., nadando 40 ft.), or back into its true form .
+***Shapechanger.*** The quasit can use its action to polymorph into a beast form that resembles a bat (speed 10 ft. fly 40 ft.), a centipede (40 pies (12 mts), climb 40 ft.), or a toad (40 pies (12 mts), nadando 40 ft.), or back into its true form .
 Its statistics are the same in each form, except for the speed changes noted.
 Any equipment it is wearing or carrying isn't transformed .
 It reverts to its true form if it dies.

 ***Magic Resistance.*** The quasit has advantage on saving throws against spells and other magical effects.